Fraenzine/yrm2017.github.io/venue.md

 image: /assets/images/maxresdefault.jpg
 ---
 ## The conference venue
-The ETSF YRM 2017 will be held at the [Institut Catala d'Investigacio Quimica](http://www.iciq.org/) (ICIQ) in Tarragona, Spain.
+The ETSF YRM 2017 will be held at the [Institut Català d'Investigació Química](http://www.iciq.org/) (ICIQ) in Tarragona, Spain.
 The ICIQ is a new research institute supporting multidisciplinary research (main
 areas: catalysis and renewable energies), which has already attracted 11 ERC grants since assuming operations in 2004.

-Tarragona is a popular tourist destination, located south of Barcelona at the mediterranean sea.
+Tarragona is a popular tourist destination, located 100 km south of Barcelona at the mediterranean sea.
 Having been the capital of the "Nearer Spain" province during the Roman republic, it has a rich cultural and archeological history, including a UNESCO